 He didn’t win, but who cares?
 “I can’t imagine a less coveted accolade than an award from sad, alcoholic former newspaper editorialists, you know?”

 Go on.
 “I don’t respect my peers at all.
 I mean, I just can’t imagine a group whose approval I’m less interested in, because I think so many of them are just so unbelievably mediocre.
 I mean, mediocre.”

 “It’s like ‘Oh, creepy people like your show.
 Therefore, you shouldn’t have a show.’
 What?
 How could you go along with that?
 I don’t understand.
 Like, that’s the lowest form…that’s so contemptible.
 And it’s, it’s amazing to me that that kind of goes on uniformly.
 Shut up.
 You’re a bad person.
 Go away.
 You’re fired now.
 What?
 Tell me what he did wrong.
 Speak slowly so that I can understand.”

-Despite the loathing of his own profession, Carlson went to Pakistan for The New York Times Magazine right after 9/11 and almost died in a plane crash.
+Despite the loathing of his own profession, Carlson went to Pakistan for New York magazine right after 9/11 and almost died in a plane crash.
 He traveled to Iraq and wrote a sympathetic profile of military contractors and interviewed Paul Ryan, both for Esquire.
 (None of those assignments, it seems obvious to say, would likely go to Carlson today.)

 Along the way, Tucker pivoted to video.
 Which, in some estimations, was (and is always) a big mistake.
 To hear Carlson tell it, he stumbled into television the same way he wandered into journalism, because it was quick, easy, and they’d take him.
 In his 2003 book Politics, Partisans, and Parasites: My Adventures in Cable News, Carlson recounts that his first television appearance happened because he came home early from lunch.